 They may also use computer applications to assemble and analyze patient data for the purpose of improving patient care or controlling costs.
 RHITs often specialize in coding diagnoses and procedures in patient records for optimizing reimbursement and for research purposes.
-RHIT's can also obtain positions in data analytics, healthcare informatics, release of information, tumor registry, revenue cycle, population health and many other HIM and related areas in healthcare.
+RHIT's can also obtain positions in data analytics, healthcare informatics, release of information, tumor registry, revenue cycle, population health and many other HIM and related areas in healthcare, such as quality improvement and billing.